-Shaheen Ahmed works with maps; cutting, layering and stitching to create small-scale reliefs.
-These sculptural objects contain tent-like elements that explore the idea of sanctuary relating to the destitute and the downtrodden and seek to reflect, more generally, on the history of global diasporic communities.
+Shaheen Ahmed creates Kirigami map art along with brush, ink and thread work.
+This unique style evolved through her study in Italy whilst learning book binding and gestural mark making.
+Her work is driven by her empathy for those suffering world wide.
+The idea of sanctuary relating to the destitute and the downtrodden is a continuing theme with Shaheen, as she seeks to reflect, more generally, on the history of global diasporic communities and climate migration.
 The relief structures also evidence an interest in Islamic pattern work, particularly that of the Alhambra Palace, a building that symbolises, for Shaheen, the importance and longevity of the coexistence of different cultures and perspectives within Europe.

 After completing her Diploma in Art and Design Shaheen started working as a Paste Up Artist at Prontaprint in Burnley Lancashire.
 Having gained a Degree in Art and Design at Bournville School of Art and Design, Shaheen worked at Newman University as a Teaching Technician to B. Ed.
 Students specialising in Clay firing.